hammerbaki/konnect/replit.md

 The backend is an Express.js application running on Node.js with TypeScript.
 It integrates Supabase Auth for user authentication, supporting social logins and email OTP.
 Data persistence is managed by PostgreSQL, accessed via Drizzle ORM.
 AI integration uses the Anthropic Claude API (via Replit AI Integrations) for career analysis and essay generation, incorporating custom rate limiting and retry logic.
 The API is RESTful, with Zod for request validation and comprehensive error handling.

 ### Data Architecture
-The database schema includes `users`, `profiles`, `career_analyses`, `personal_essays`, and `kompass_goals`.
+The database schema includes `users`, `profiles`, `career_analyses`, `personal_essays`, `kompass_goals`, and `visitor_metrics`.
 A multi-profile system allows users to manage different career personas (elementary, middle, high, university, general job seeker), storing flexible structured data in JSONB fields.
-This design enables type-specific fields without extensive schema migrations.
+The `visitor_metrics` table stores hourly aggregated analytics with a unique constraint on (date, hour) for upsert operations.

 ### Key Architectural Decisions
 - **Multi-Profile System**: Allows a single user to manage multiple distinct career profiles using flexible JSONB storage.